-The opposition, having learned that a military coup, if it split the army as it still likely would, could still provoke the working class to block them in the streets, fear that unlike in 2002 this might even lead on to the total disintegration of the state’s apparatus of repression.
-Then a real dual power - not so different to February 1917 - would probably emerge.
+The opposition, having learned that a military coup, if it split the army as would still be likely, could still provoke the working class to block them in the streets, fear that unlike in 2002 this might even lead on to the total disintegration of the state’s apparatus of repression.
+Then a real dual power – not so different to February 1917 – would probably emerge.
 The Venezuelan bourgeoisie and their backers in Donald Trump’s White House are unwilling to risk this.
-Instead they have prepared for a “democratic” overthrow straight out of the CIA’s Colour Revolution playbook.
+Instead they have prepared for a “democratic” overthrow straight out of the cia’s Colour Revolution playbook.

 Uniting the disparate Venezuelan opposition around a “democratic” strategy did not come easily to venal right wing politicians, used to ruling as of right, treating the country and in particular its indigenous and mixed-race population as their serfs, and living parasitically off the proceeds of auctioning its natural resources and labour off to foreign imperialists.

 But their unity was aided by the policy and structure of the Bolivarian revolution, which existed in an uneasy alliance with sections of capital that it refused to expropriate, hoping these “patriotic capitalists” could be won over if not ideologically, then materially by allowing them to share in the profits of the booming oil industry.